 Be honest!
-How many times has your team jumped straight to tactics after identifying a problem, all but skipping strategy development?
+How many times has your team jumped straight to tactics after identifying a problem, all but skipping strategic planning?
 The one thing you can always point to as the “why” when executing (or defending) your idea??

 We all know the importance of sound strategy, but can think of at least one project where it fell short.
 These are the reasons why:

 The main culprit.
 Lack of planning leads to lack of time which leads to a rush and this is where, unfortunately, strategy always seems to get sacrificed.
 In other words, the pressure to producing SOMETHING will always outweigh the importance of producing the right thing.

 The solution: make planning a priority.
 It’s really that simple.
 Yes, schedules change and the unexpected happens, but preparation takes time—plan effectively, professionally, and with purpose, and don’t be surprised when your strategy begins to materialize before your eyes.

 New things are exciting and no one likes being late to the technology party.
 That said, only a tiny fraction of the latest trends will ever actually work for your business.

 Take social media.
 There are tons of platforms, but no reason to be on all of them.
 Can you make a case to sell hydraulic accumulators on Instagram?
 Do you even know what a hydraulic accumulator is?
 Neither does Instagram.

 The solution: research.
 Industries move at different paces and consume content through different mediums.
 The key is to know your audience and its tendencies.
 Can an email campaign be effective?
 Absolutely.
 But ask yourself, how much online access does an oil rig maintenance tech really have every day?

 Maybe something like a desk magnet would prove (far) more effective and (much) less costly.
 At least, it will be easier to call you with questions about hydraulic accumulators.